NamePendingCo/ArcaneCards/README.md

-# ArcaneCards
+# Arcane Cards Online Card Game
-The Arcane Cards Online Trading Card Game
+The Arcane Cards project is a game using the Unity engine.